Calabi-Yau algebras and superpotentials: Proof of Theorem

 By Proposition \ref{ref-A.5.4-103} this implies that $A$ has a minimal model $(T_l V,d)$ with $V=V_c\oplus lz$ as in Lemma \ref{ref-11.1.2-46} (with $\eta$ in addition being anti-symmetric under $\ss$).

 By Corollary \ref{ref-D.4-119} we may replace $A$ by $(T_l V,d)$.
 Assuming now $A=(T_lV,d)$ we note that in characteristic zero the third quadrant double complex

 has exact rows (see \cite[Thm 3.1.4]{Loday1} and proof).
-In other words the reduced cyclic homology of $A$ is equal to $(A/l+[A,A])_l$.
+In other words the reduced cyclic homology of $A$ is equal to the homology of $(A/l+[A,A])_l$.
 The Connes long exact sequence for (reduced) cyclic homology is obtained from the distinguished triangle

 Let $\xi\in \HC_{d-1}(A)$ be such that $B\xi$ is non-degenerate.
 Then $\xi$ corresponds to an element $\bar{\chi}$ of degree $-d+1$ in $(A/l+[A,A])_l$ with $d\bar{\chi}=0$.
 In other words

 for $x_i,y_i\in \bar{A}$.
 We put $\eta'=\sum_i [x_i,y_i]$.